rbleattler/mdop-docs/mdop/dart-v10/dart-10-privacy-statement.md

 ---
 title: DaRT 10 privacy statement
-description: DaRT 10 privacy statement.
+description: This privacy statement explains many of the data collection and use practices of Microsoft Diagnostics and Recovery Toolset (DaRT).
 author: aczechowski
-ms.reviewer:
 ms.author: aaroncz
 ms.collection: must-keep
 ms.date: 08/30/2016